hashicorp/consul/website/source/docs/connect/ca/aws.html.md

  on disk and rely on the [standard AWS SDK configuration locations](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html#specifying-credentials).

-The set of configuration options is listed below.
-The first key is the value used in API calls while the second key (after the `/`) is used if configuring in an agent configuration file.
+The configuration options are listed below.
+Note, the first key is the value used in API calls and the second key (after the `/`) is used if you're adding configuring to the agent's configuration file.

   * `ExistingARN` / `existing_arn` (`string: <optional>`) - The Amazon Resource
     Name (ARN) of an existing private CA in your ACM account.
 If specified, Consul will attempt to use the existing CA to issue certificates.
-Currently this **must be a root CA** in the primary datacenter although in the future we intend to support subordinate CAs.
-In a secondary datacenter, it must be a subordinate CA who's root is the same as the root used in the primary datacenter - if it's not Consul will create a new one from the Primary datacenter's root.
+Currently this **must be a root CA** in the primary datacenter.
+   In a secondary datacenter, it must be
+    a subordinate CA who's root is the same as the root used in the primary datacenter - if it's not Consul will create a new one from the Primary datacenter's root.